-- 1. Swipe down from the Status bar to open the Quick Access panel and then touch 🌣. - 2.
-Touch Security & location > Encryption & credentials. - Trusted credentials Touch to display the trusted system and user credentials. - Install from storage Touch to install a secure certificate from the microSD card or internal storage. - Clear credentials Deletes all secure certificates and related credentials.
+- Swipe down from the Status bar to open the Quick Access panel and then touch . - 2.
+Touch Security & location > Encryption & credentials. - Trusted credentials Touch to display the trusted system and user credentials. - Install from storage Touch to install a secure certificate from the internal storage. - Clear credentials Deletes all secure certificates and related credentials.